 - compensate VAT on imported hardware, etc

 6. Right now, small ITO service providers have difficulties finding sufficient development resources.
-Mid-sized and large organizations don't face this issue and boast being able to find and recruit any type of tech skill needed for outsourcing projects execution: their average vacancy closure time is 45 days.
+Mid-sized and large organizations don't face this issue and boast being able to find and recruit any type of tech skill needed for software development outsourcing: their average vacancy closure time is 45 days.
 This is explained by the fact that bigger companies are able to better attract software developers with high salary offerings that small companies can't afford.

 These initiatives are likely to contribute to a more rapid development of the Ukrainian ITO industry on a YoY basis and convert Ukraine into true Eastern European Silicon Valley in a few years from now.
 Do you also believe so?